seewilds/github-profile/README.md

 </div>

 <h3> Elevator Pitch </h4>
-Howdy, my name is Chris, I'm a budding developer, and currently a student at Seneca College.
+Howdy, my name is Chris.
+I'm a budding software developer, and currently a student at Seneca College.

-I'm learning programming because I believe it's the future of everything, I love problem solving, and am interested in the transformation of data to information.
+I'm learning programming because I believe it's the future of everything, I love problem solving, and am interested in the collection of data, its transformation into information and the insight that follows.
+Also, who doesn't want to be the protagonist from Snow Crash?

 <h3> Knowledgish Base </h4>
 <div style="display: inline-block">